louwerse/website/content/home/bio.md

 ### Current role
 In January 2016 I took up the position of Assistant Professor of Political Science at Leiden University.
 In 2019 I was promoted to Associate Professor.
 In the academic year 2019-2020, I am teaching statistics to undergraduate students and a seminar course on representation and parliamentary politics.

+#### Professional service and outreach
 I fulfil various professional service roles.
 I am Convenor of the [Standing Group on Parliaments](http://standinggroups.ecpr.eu/parliaments/), one of the largest and most active specialist groups within the European Consortium for Political Research (ECPR).
-I am chair of the Young Academy Leiden, an interdisciplinary group of young researchers at Leiden University.
+I am chair of the [Young Academy Leiden](https://www.universiteitleiden.nl/en/academic-staff/young-academy-leiden), an interdisciplinary group of young researchers at Leiden University.

 In 2017 and 2018, I co-organized the Dutch Flemish Political Science conference [*Politicologenetmaal*](http://politicologenetmaal.eu/) with Hans Vollaard, Corinna Jentzsch and Nicolas Blarel in Leiden.
 In 2019, I co-organized the [Standing Group on Parliaments Conference](http://standinggroups.ecpr.eu/parliaments/?page_id=499) in Leiden with Rudy Andeweg, Tim Mickler and Cynthia van Vonno.

 My outreach activities include polling aggregation in the [Netherlands](http://peilingwijzer.tomlouwerse.nl/), published by the public broadcaster NOS, and [Ireland](http://www.pollingindicator.com/).
 I am a co-founder of and contributor to the Dutch political science weblog [Stuk Rood Vlees](http://www.stukroodvlees.nl/).

+#### Honours and grants
 In September 2015 I received the [Emerging Scholars Award](http://www.apsanet.org/section-5-Emerging-Scholars-Award) from the Organized Section on Political Organizations and Parties of the American Political Science Association.

 My work is financially supported by the Netherlands Organisation for Scientific Research (NWO).
 In 2018, together with Prof. Thomas Zittel and Prof. Rosie Campbell, I obtained a grant in the Open Research Area (ORA) for your project ["The Nature of Political Representation in Times of Dealignment"]({{< ref "/project/napre/index.md" >}}).
-In 2019, I was awarded an NWO Vidi grant for my research project "Who opposes?
-Explaining government-opposition cooperation in parliament and its consequences for democratic legitimacy".
+In 2019, I was awarded an NWO Vidi grant for my research project ["Who opposes?
+Explaining government-opposition cooperation in parliament and its consequences for democratic legitimacy"](project/who-opposes).

 :page_facing_up: [Curriculum vitae](pdf/CV.pdf)